shendurelab/mmca-website/README.md

 	sqlite> select json('{"this": "is", "a":["test"]}');
 	{"this":"is","a":["test"]}

+	sqlite> select log(1));
+	0

 If there are any errors, something went wrong with the sqlite compilation.

 #### Download dependencies

 	npm i

-> You need to build the sqlite3 npm package from source using your compiled sqlite3 with JSON1 enabled
+> You need to build the sqlite3 npm package from source using the directory that contains your compiled sqlite3 with JSON1 and Math enabled
 >
 	npm remove sqlite3

-	npm i sqlite3 --build-from-source=path/to/sqlite3/with/json1
+	npm i sqlite3 --build-from-source --sqlite=path/to/sqlite3/dir/

 #### Configure app